 Darwin’s population, including Palmerston has grown 50% in 25 years from 80,000 to 120,000, but it’s still hard to get a decent meal out in most parts of Darwin.
-However in keeping with Australian culture one no longer has to rely on one cafe, the Roma Bar, for decent coffee.
-In recognition of the coffee drought that will surely descend, we coffee up.
+However, in keeping with Australian culture, one no longer has to rely on one cafe, the Roma Bar, for decent coffee.
+In recognition of the coffee drought that will surely descend once we leave Darwin, we coffee up.

 Darwin’s city buildings are outstandingly some of the ugliest to have ever graced a capital city but it does have one of the best small city museums in Australia and elsewhere, in which still ‘lives’ Sweetheart a six metre crocodile which was drowned in the Daly river when he was being re-located.

-And our four-wheel drive is still lost.
+Our four-wheel drive is still lost.
 Finally at 2 pm the errant vehicle emerges.
-The party “lost track of time and distances”.
+The party which was hiring the vehicle lost track of time and distances.
 Nothing has changed up here since Burke and Wills.
 And my package is still somewhere between Byron and Darwin.
-Australia Post can’t even track it since it appears the Byron PO “forgot” to scan the barcode properly.
-Being Byron, we understand.
+Australia Post can’t even track it since it appears the Byron PO forgot to scan the barcode properly.
+Byron being Byron, we understand how that happened.
 And of course it is likely that our friends in the Darwin PO have the same handicap.

-Nathan puts us up in a Darwin Hotel.
-Roger and Jill our erstwhile travelling companions demonstrate their long experience of boutique hotels by declaring our neo-3 star hotel as “luxurious”.
+Nathan puts us up in a Darwin Hotel while the Nissan is cleaned and serviced ready for our departure.
+Roger and Jill, our erstwhile travelling companions, demonstrate their long experience of boutique hotels by declaring our neo-3 star hotel as “luxurious”.
 Gina Rinehart eat your heart out.

 Finally next day Nathan arrives at 8 am with the vehicle.
-We have a quick one-hour demonstration of how everything works which, it subsequently, emerges, we all heard quite differently and don’t know what does what.
+We have a quick one-hour demonstration of how everything on the vehicle works which, it subsequently emerges, we all heard quite differently.
+As a result none of us know what does what.
 Consequently Roger tries to cook dinner the first night with the fridge.
 In recognition of my immense ability to lose anything smaller than a truck tyre I am prohibited from looking after the keys or the emergency beacon.